Skip to Content

 group of children jumping

-“It’s so gratifying to treat children because there’s so much life to be lived,” Dr. John Van Doorninck, a hematologist and oncologist at Rocky Mountain Hospital for Children, said.
+“It’s so gratifying to treat children because there’s so much life to be lived,” Dr. John Van Doorninck, a hematologist and oncologist at Rocky Mountain Children's, said.
 “I mean, if we encounter a 2-year-old with leukemia and you can eradicate that disease, that can be 70 years of living.
 And not only is it living, but it’s it’s it’s an entire life story that has yet to be told.
 What are they going to give to the world and its future generations that they will give to the world.”

 Watch the Fox31 segment